 - Keep hips aligned squarely over your feet.
 Imagine “stacking” your rib cage on top of your hips.

-If poor posture has caused you develop radiculopathy, spinal stenosis, slipped discs, or back pain of any kind, contact Laser Spine Institute to learn how our minimally invasive endoscopic procedures can help you rediscover your life without back or neck pain.
+If poor posture has caused you develop radiculopathy, spinal stenosis, slipped discs or back pain of any kind, contact Laser Spine Institute to learn how our minimally invasive procedures can help you find relief from neck and back pain and allow you to reclaim your life without back or neck pain.